Empowering Minds

 Where we work

-With 48 schools across 2 regions of rural Tanzania
+With 51 schools across 2 regions in rural Tanzania

 For over 20 years, Kamitei has dedicated itself to enhancing educational opportunities for children and young people in rural Tanzania.